New York Birth Injury Lawyers

 Common birth injuries

 - Hypoxia.
 A medical term for “lack of oxygen,” hypoxia happens when the umbilical cord is pinched or trapped during the delivery.
 This condition is believed to cause other birth injuries.

 - Cerebral palsy.
-This is a developmental disorder that affects the baby’s mental and physical development.
+This developmental disorder affects the baby’s mental and physical development.
 It is thought to be caused by prolonged hypoxia.
-If the baby is deprived of oxygen during delivery, especially if the umbilical cord is compromised, the risk of cerebral palsy increases.
+The risk of cerebral palsy increases if the baby is deprived of oxygen during delivery, especially if the umbilical cord is compromised.

 - Hypoxic-Ischemic Encephalopathy.
 This imposing term is a medical way of saying “lack of oxygen causing brain death.”
-In some cases, the baby’s oxygen levels drop drastically just before delivery.
+Sometimes, the baby’s oxygen levels drop drastically just before delivery.
 An emergency C-section can sometimes prevent this from worsening.